 Marketing isn’t like it used to be when your grandparents were young.
 Back in the 50’s and 60’s, pinup girls and print ads were popular.
 It was inspired by war efforts and was nothing like the Facebook and Hulu TV spots we see today.

 But there is an ad strategy that baby boomers love just as much as other generations – promotional products!
-Seniors want to receive freebies and swag from your brand, so don’t overlook this key demographic.
+Seniors want to receive freebies and are all about logo merchandise from their favorite brands, so don’t overlook this key demographic.

 Are you ready to advertise to the Baby Boomers?
 Win over the older crowd with the best promotional gifts for seniors!

 The best way to market to seniors is by mixing both online and offline strategies.
 The older demographic has Facebook (about 22% of users are ages 55 and over), and they also enjoy watching YouTube, Netflix, and Hulu.
 However, they’re still going to respond positively to face-to-face interactions.